paynesa/multimodal/README.md

 ```
 Will load the image embeddings located in the 'data' folder and save the processed embeddings and training sets to 'results.'
 Repeated words will not be averaged.
 A 4th argument was given, so the word embeddings are located in 'embeddings.'

+##### Output
+You will be notified as each file containing image embeddings is processed.
+Once all of the files have been processed, they will be converted to the magnitude format, and you will be notified of this as well.
+Finally, upon successful conversion, the training sets X_TRAIN and Y_TRAIN will be created, and you will be ready to work with the model of your choice.

 ## Authors
 This code was developed by Minh Nguyen (Swarthmore) and Sarah Payne (University of Pennsylvania).